(Editor’s note: This post is regularly updated as we discover new Chinatowns and Asian food districts.)

 Sure, the food was great and affordable, but the fun bonus was watching the chef make the noodles.

 You have to try this place!
+We’ve been twice because it really is that good.

-On the following Sunday, we made it to the Chinatown area, which takes up six full blocks.
+That same weekend, we made it to the Chinatown area, which takes up six full blocks.
 We ate at random at Fat Kee in the middle of Chinatown.
 It was fine.
 But we suspect there are special places to be discovered on return trips.

 We are least impressed with this Chinatown.
 Unlike Antwerp, it felt like just another Dutch commercial area.
 Antwerp’s bustling Chinatown feels like a neighborhood in an Asian country.
-Den Haag’s felt more like a tourist area with a bunch of Dutch and three American tourists on the street looking for dim sum.
+Den Haag’s felt more like a tourist area with a bunch of Dutch diners and three American tourists on the street looking for dim sum.

-Note: We just had lunch and it didn’t meet the Fat Kee chip card transaction minimum of 30 euros, so be sure to take cash if you’re not a big eater.
+Note: We just had light lunch and it didn’t meet the Fat Kee chip card transaction minimum of 30 euros, so be sure to take cash if you’re not a big eater.

 If you’ve spent anytime reading Dispatches, you know we have a thing goin’ on with Düsseldorf.
 One of the reasons is the culinary scene.
 But until recently, we had no idea that Little Tokyo is world famous for its really big collection of Asian restaurants and at least two Japanese hotels – the Asahi and the Hotel Nikko.